desmos-labs/primer/phases/phase-1/challenges/level-2.md

 # Level 2 - 50 points
-The level 2 challenges will allow you to get more into the depths on how Desmos works and what components it is made of.
-During these challenges you will be required to perform some operations from the Desmos CLI so if you haven't done so, go and follow the [setup guide](../setup/README.md)  now.
+The level 2 challenges will let you have more understandings on how Desmos works and what components it is made of.
+During these challenges you will be required to perform some operations from the Desmos CLI.
+If you haven't done so, please follow the [setup guide](../setup/README.md) before continuing.

 Available challenges:
 - [Create a post](#create-a-post)